menu title

 • Clinical consultations - Our expert clinicians provide consultation one-on-one for challenging patient care situations

-• Conferences - The MWAETC holds an annual HIV Nursing Conference and an annual HIV in Corrections Conference.
-A number of our states hold other conferences such as the HIV Prevention Conference and the Transgender Care conferences in Utah and the Meaningful Care conference in Oregon.
+• Conferences - The MWAETC holds an annual HIV Nursing Conference and an annual Carceral HIV Conference.
+A number of our states hold other conferences such as the Continuum of Care Conference in Oregon and the Syndemic Conference in Montana.

-• Interactive and Didactic Lectures – Topical presentations covering specific aspects of HIV prevention and care, comorbidity management, health care delivery systems, social determinants of health, and more, delivered by our expert presentations can be tailored for your audience.
+• Interactive and Didactic Lectures – Topical presentations covering specific aspects of HIV prevention and care, comorbidity management, health care delivery systems, and more, delivered by our experts.
+Presentations can be tailored for your audience.
 These are often designed to encourage audience participation.

-• Technical Assistance and Organizational Capacity Building - We provide longitudinal coaching, preceptorships, and hands on training to assist organizations with becoming more inclusive, trauma-informed, less biased, to streamline workflows, and to adapt to new technologies, such as telemedicine.
+• Technical Assistance and Organizational Capacity Building - We provide longitudinal coaching, preceptorships, and hands on training to assist organizations with becoming more trauma-informed, skilled at patient engagement, efficient, and to adapt to technologies such as telemedicine.

 • Virtual Communities of Practice - In addition to the regional HIV Project ECHO Community of Practice, a number of our states offer topical communities of practice.
 Communities of practice provide a consistent time and vehicle for a group of experts and peers to build relationships and learn from each other